PSIQS is an open source Java package for integer factorization. I named it after the most powerful algorithm it contains,

 - Passing command-line parameters:

-It is also favorable to specify a few JVM options: First it is necessary
+It may be favorable to specify a few JVM options: First it is necessary

 to give it enough memory to be able to factor big numbers; and second one should configure